molily/testing-angular/testing-components-with-spectator.md

 <aside class="margin-note">Unified testing API</aside>

-**[Spectator](https://github.com/ngneat/spectator)** is an opinionated library for testing Angular application.
+**[Spectator](https://github.com/ngneat/spectator)** is an opinionated library for testing Angular applications.
 Technically, it sits on top of `TestBed`, `ComponentFixture` and `DebugElement`.
 But the main idea is to unify all these APIs in one consistent, powerful and user-friendly interface – the `Spectator` object.

 Spectator simplifies testing Components, Services, Directives, Pipes, routing and HTTP communication.
 Spectator’s strength are Component tests with Inputs, Outputs, children, event handling, Service dependencies and more.